MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/add-licenses-bought-through-vlsc.md

 1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Products & services</a> page.

-2. Select the subscription to which you want to add licenses, then choose the **Volume Licensing Service Center (VLSC)** link.
+2. Select the subscription to which you want to add licenses, then select the **Volume Licensing Service Center (VLSC)** link.

 3. Follow the steps in the VLSC to complete your purchase.